JungeAlexander/blogdown_website/content/blog/2020-01-21-git-pre-commit.md

 pre-commit install
 ```

-Everytime you run `git commit` both black and mypy will now be run against the files changed in the commit.
+Every time you run `git commit` both black and mypy will now be run against the files changed in the commit.
 More hooks are available at: https://pre-commit.com/hooks.html

 ### Skipping git pre-commit hooks